 - Increase revenue streams

-- Attract better talent
+- Attract better talent to the industry

-- Enjoy better relationships with
+- Enjoy better relationships with clients

 - Have a more tranquil tax season!4

 To name but a few… and how about:

 - Faster expense auditing

 There is a genuine opportunity available to you to hand over many of your repetitive tasks so you can focus on higher value, more engaging and rewarding work.
 Rather than being replaced by robots, successful accountants and bookkeepers will work with them to ensure a more efficient and effective service to clients.6

 Accepting the change won’t be easy, in fact there will likely be some pain, but in the digital age it is vital that we become agile and adaptable.
 New skills will be needed to remain relevant and competitive.7